hsk81/yeoman-generator-dizmo/README.md

 export PATH="$PATH:$HOME/.node/bin"
 ```

 in your `~/.bashrc`.
-After that, you can happily run `npm install -g yo` without `sudo` and without running into permission conflicts.
-Further, later-on if something gets completely broken and you want to start from scratch, all you need to do is remove your `~/.node` directory.
+After that, you can happily run `npm install -g yo` without `sudo` and without running into potential permission conflicts.
+Further, later-on if something gets completely broken and you want to start from scratch, all you need to do, is to remove your `~/.node` directory.

 ### But, I prefer to run `yo @dizmo/dizmo` as root?